GoogleCloudPlatform/professional-services/README.md

 ### Running the Pipeline

-These steps have only been tested for users with the "Owner" IAM role.
-They should work for the "Editor" role as well, but we have not tested it.
+These steps have only been tested for users with the "Owner" [IAM role](https://cloud.google.com/iam/docs/understanding-roles#primitive_role_definitions) in your project.
+These steps should work for the "Editor" role as well, but we have not tested it.

-All commands should be run from the repository root.
+All commands should be run from the project root (the folder with this README).
+This assumes your config file is in `config/my_config.yaml`.
-TODO: there's no orchestraction script here.
-The steps need to be run individually.
-TODO: Give some indication of how long each step will take to run.

 1. Active the Python environment if it is not already activated.
-Run: `source ~/env/????/bin/activate`
-1. Run the model pipeline: `nohup bash run_pipeline.sh config/my_config.yaml ftpe > pipeline.out & disown` .
-This command will run the pipeline in the background, save logs to `pipeline.out`, and will not terminate if the terminal is closed.
-It will run all steps of the pipeline in sequence, or a subset of the steps as determined by the second positional arg (MODE).
-Ex. `fp` instead of `ftpe` would create features and then generate predictions using the model specified in the config.
-  * Create features (f): This creates the dataset of features (config value `global.destination_dataset`) and feature tables.
-  * Train (t): This creates the training dataset in AutoML Tables (config value `global.dataset_display_name`) and trains the model (config value `global.model_display_name`).
-Note that in the AutoML Tables UI the dataset will appear as soon as it is created but the model will not appear until it is completely trained.
-  * Predict (p): This makes predictions with the model, and copies the unformatted results to a predictions table (config value `global.predictions_table`).
-AutoML generates its own dataset in BQ, which will contain errors if predictions for any rows fail.
-This spurious dataset (named prediction_<model_name>_<timestamp>) will be deleted if there are no errors.

-This command pipes its output to a log file (`pipeline.out`).
-To follow this log file, run `tail -n 5 -f pipeline.out` to monitor the command while it runs.
+Run: `source ~/env/automl-source/bin/activate` or similar (see Setup for a New Environment, above).
+1. Run the feature creation pipeline: `python scripts/create_features.py --config_path config/my_config.yaml`
+1. Train the AutoML model: `python scripts/train.py --config_path config/my_config.yaml`.
+With the default settings this will take about two hours.
+1. Make batch predictions: `python scripts/predict.py --config_path config/my_config.yaml`.
+Batch predictions are written to the BigQuery table in the config value `global.predictions_table`.

-**Note:** If the pipeline is run and the destination datasets and tables have already been created, the run will fail.
-Use the BQ UI, client, or command line interface to delete the tables, or select new destinations in the config.
+**Note:** If the pipeline is run and the destination datasets has already been created, the run will fail.
+Use the BQ UI, client, or command line interface to delete the dataset, or select new destinations (`global.destination_dataset`) in the config.
 AutoML also does not enforce that display names are unique, if multiple datasets or models are created with the same name, the run will fail.
-Use the AutoML UI or client to delete them, or select new display names in the config.
+Use the AutoML UI or client to delete them, or select new display names in the config (`global.dataset_display_name` and `global.model_display_name`).

 ### Common Configuration Changes

 * Change `model.train_budget_hours` to control how long the model trains for.
-We recommend the default setting of 3 hours; note that this time does not include an initial hour or so of training setup.
+The default is 1, but you should expect an extra hour of spin up time on top of the training budget.
+Upping the budget may improve model performance.